-We got the inside scoop from Dr. Keith Eddleman, MD, division director of Maternal-Fetal Medicine at Mount Sinai Medical Center, on what OBs really think of birth plans.
-With his help, here’s how you can talk with your doc and create a birth plan that truly works.
+What makes a successful birth plan?
+We got the inside scoop from Keith Eddleman, MD, division director of Maternal-Fetal Medicine at Mount Sinai Medical Center, on how you can talk with your doctor and create a birth plan that truly works.

 Talk and listen

 Remember, you and your doctor are on the same team, and both of you need to be on board with the plan.
 Schedule a time to sit down and discuss the plan well before your due date.
-“Most doctors will be happy to give their reasoning and explain why they want to do certain things,” says Dr. Eddleman.
+“Most doctors will be happy to give their reasoning and explain why they want to do certain things,” Eddleman says.
 “Then, based on your own reasons, you can accept or reject their recommendations.”

 Write it early